hyscale/hspec/docs/hyscale-spec-reference.md

 **Port Object contains:**

-*   port to be declared in a pod
+*   Port to be declared in a pod
+*   A portType can be any one of (tcp, TCP, udp, UDP, http, HTTP, https, HTTPS)
-*   healthcheck if available for the port to be specified along with the port definition
+*   Healthcheck if available for the port to be specified along with the port definition

 > Note:
 Currently Health Check would be present for only one port if any.
 If there are multiple healthChecks declared first healthCheck will be picked.